Gunnister Man: Associated objects

+Cause of death

+The Gunnister Man's cause of death is unknown.
+His clothing and the coins found in his purse date his death to around 1700 CE, but so little of his body survived that there is little physical evidence of how he died.

+One possibility is that he died while travelling across the moor in winter.
+In 1951, Shetland antiquarian Peter Moar suggested that the man had died in wintry weather and was found and buried where he lay later in the year.
+His clothing also indicates cold weather.
+He wore several layers of woollen clothing, including a ragged outer jacket apparently added for extra warmth, as well as long stockings, gloves and a knitted cap.

+At the time, Shetland had few roads and much travel was on foot.
+The Shetland Museum and Archives has suggested that the man may have become lost or suffered an accident that left him unable to continue walking, which could have led to death from exposure or starvation.
+His grave was on an uninhabited moor, away from any settlement.

+Murder has also been considered.
+No wound marks were found on his surviving clothing and his purse still contained three coins, but the Shetland Museum and Archives notes that an attack could have killed him without damaging his clothes.
+His cause of death remains unknown.

+Exhibition and replicas

-All objects in the original find went to Edinburgh and are now in the National Museums of Scotland collections.
-Some objects are on permanent display in various parts of NMS galleries.
-Immediately after the burial was discovered, the finds were taken to a local house, where some people knitted replicas of the stockings and purse.
-These replicas are on display in Tangwick Haa Museum in Northmavine, Shetland.
-In 2009, Shetland Museum and Archives made full replicas of all of the finds, which are together displayed in a permanent Gunnister Man display in Lerwick, Shetland.
+All objects recovered from the burial were taken to Edinburgh and are now in the collections of the National Museum of Scotland.
+Some are on permanent display in the museum's galleries.
+Immediately after the burial was discovered, the finds were taken to a local house, where residents knitted replicas of the stockings and purse.
+These replicas are now displayed at Tangwick Haa Museum in Northmavine, Shetland.
+In 2009, Shetland Museum and Archives produced full replicas of every object from the burial for a permanent Gunnister Man display in Lerwick.

-The purse was originally a natural mixed grey colour, with stripes of red and white pattern on it.
-It is difficult to know if the man's garments were knitted in Shetland or elsewhere, but even if they weren't, it proves that stranded knitting, now known as Fair Isle knitting, had been at least seen in Shetland by the beginning of the 18th century.
-His gloves are well-knitted with decorative stitches on the upper palms and gauntlets.
-They are similar to other gloves of the period.
-The palm of the right glove is more worn and patched than the left glove, suggesting he was right-handed.
+The knitted purse was originally a natural mixed grey colour with stripes in red and white.
+It is difficult to determine whether the man's garments were knitted in Shetland or elsewhere, but even if they were imported they demonstrate that stranded knitting, now known as Fair Isle knitting, was present in Shetland by the beginning of the 18th century.
+His gloves are finely knitted with decorative stitches on the backs of the hands and gauntlets, and resemble other gloves of the period.
+The right glove is more heavily worn and patched than the left, suggesting that he was right-handed.

-A small piece of open-work knitting was found with the man's findings, with a pattern of three concentric diamonds, but no worked edge.
-Small pieces of knitting were also found sewn into the lining of the man's jacket, and this fragment may have been kept to use as a patch.